kazumah1/sigyl/state/plan.md

-Absolutely — here’s your updated **Smithery-style one-click deploy implementation timeline**, now including:
+Absolutely — here's your updated **Smithery-style one-click deploy implementation timeline**, now including:

 * ⏱ Hour-by-hour breakdown
 * 🗂 Where each task lives in your monorepo